Once upon a time . . .

 “Tabitha says she has learned that you can make a difference to the local economy and make a living at the same time.

 “The questions that we continue to ask,” she said, “Are how can we be more local?
 More just?
 More environmentally conscious, than we were yesterday?
 It has been an unbelievable journey,” she said.
 “I am honoured to be part of it.
 I am a tad tired.
 But show me a baker who isn’t.”

 “They started with two people in 1990 and baked 30 loaves on opening day.
 This Saturday they baked 700 loaves of bread, all organic, and many hand-shaped.
 And I don’t know how many cinnamon buns and croissants.

-In 2002 Tall Grass was invited to open a second location at The Forks.
+In 2002 Tall Grass was invited to open a second location at The Forks Market.
 It seemed to us that the earthy philosophy of Tall Grass would meld well with the natural beauty and the long-standing trading history of The Forks location.
-Bringing the time-honoured traditions of organic grains and daily milling to a Winnipeg landmark is a privilege for Tall Grass.
+Bringing the time-honoured traditions of organic grains and daily milling to this historic Winnipeg landmark is a privilege for Tall Grass.

-2020 marks our 30th anniversary of opening the Wolseley bakery.
+2020 marked our 30th anniversary of opening the Wolseley bakery.
 We have grown along with our community and neighbours.
 There are now two busy Tall Grass bakeries, which in the past years added a selection of Desem breads to our daily baking.
-Grass Roots Prairie Kitchen works hand-in-hand with our catering service, and our newly-introduced pick-up and delivery service, which works out of Wolseley, has bridged the challenges we’ve all faced this year.
+Grass Roots Prairie Kitchen works hand-in-hand with our catering service.
+Our newly-introduced pick-up and delivery service, which works out of Wolseley, has bridged the challenges of the pandemic we’ve all faced.